-- A. Notice that if the controller's firmware version is older than 1.0.1, the CAN nodes had to be connected to CAN1, together with the Smartpack2 Master controller - B. Notice that for the few early controllers that were not implemented with the internal relay for isolation of the "Earth Fault Detection measuring circuitry", you need to insert the Isolation Sense jumper (JP401) and also enable and configure the Earth Fault alarm monitor, for the power system to display Earth Fault alarms
+- A. Notice that Smartpack2 Basic Industrial controllers with version lower than v1.1 were not implemented with the internal relay for isolation of the "Earth Fault Detection measuring circuitry". - In these controllers, you need to insert the Isolation Sense jumper (JP401) and also enable and configure the Earth Fault alarm monitor, for the power system to display Earth Fault alarms.
+You can do this e.g. using PowerSuite (read topic Control Unit Earth Fault tab in Online Help) or the master controller's keypad or via its web-based user interface (CWUI)

-Headquarters: EltekVisitor address: Gråterudveien 8, 3036 Drammen, Norway Phone: +47 32 20 32 00 Fax: +47 32 20 32 10
+Headquarters: EltekVisitor address: Gråterudveien 8, 3036 Drammen, Norway Phone: +47 32 20 32 00 Fax: +47 32 20 32 10 For Eltek local offices, select the office in www.eltek.com/contact